Lakshmi-krishna-vr/TeamLuminous-ImageSharpeningUsingKnowledgeDistillation/README.md

 # 🧠 Image Sharpening Using Knowledge Distillation

-This project presents an efficient, lightweight solution for sharpening blurry images using deep learning and *knowledge distillation.
-Designed for real-time video conferencing and low-bandwidth scenarios, the approach trains a compact **student model* to mimic a powerful *teacher model*, delivering fast and high-quality image restoration.
+This project presents an efficient, lightweight solution for sharpening blurry images using deep learning and knowledge distillation.
+Designed for real-time video conferencing and low-bandwidth scenarios, the approach trains a compact student model to mimic a powerful teacher model, delivering fast and high-quality image restoration.

 ---

 ## 🔍 Problem Statement

 In low-bandwidth or motion-intensive environments (like video calls), image quality suffers from blur and compression artifacts.
 Traditional sharpening filters fail to restore real detail.
-This project uses deep learning and *teacher-student distillation* to perform *intelligent image sharpening* using fewer resources.
+This project uses deep learning and teacher-student distillation* to perform intelligent image sharpening using fewer resources.

 ---